csev/dj4e-samples/tools/README_CHECKUP.md

 ### Basic Usage

-Since `checkup.sh` checked your entire home folder on PythonAnywhere you can run it as follows:
+Since `checkup.sh` scans your entire home folder on PythonAnywhere you can run it as follows:

-    cd ~            # go to your home directory bash ~/dj4e-samples/tools/checkup.sh
+    bash ~/dj4e-samples/tools/checkup.sh

 ### What the Script Checks